 Wraps are easy to make at home and you know what ingredients are in them.
 They don’t keep as long as store bought wraps but they are OK for a few days in an airtight container in the fridge.

 To make wraps you weigh out 350g flour.
-I usually use whole wheat but you can use white flour or a mix of whole wheat and white.
+I usually use plain wholemeal but you can use white flour, a mix of whole wheat and white, or chapatti flour.
 Add 1/3 tsp salt and mix.
 Slowly add about 200mL water or enough to bring the dough together.
 You want the dough to be relatively dry.
 Split into 8 balls, cover, and pop in the fridge to chill for half an hour or so.

 Chilling the dough makes it easier to work with.
 Next flour your surface and a rolling pin.
 Take each ball and flatten.